 Abstract

 The successful design and implementation of monitoring programmes is an important tool in the effective management of biodiversity.
 To test the effectiveness of a regionally important monitoring programme we combined monitoring efforts from five of the regions most vital nesting sites for white-tailed tropicbirds Phaethon lepturus.
 We present data on fledging success at each of the sites and show that at Aldabra atoll on average 15.2% of nests were successful compared with 33% on Cousin Island, 40.2% on Aride Island, 51.6% on Cousine Island and 55% on Denis Island.
-Only at Aldabra was a significant negative temporal trend in fledging success observed.
-Only the Aride Island population showed a continuous negative trend in nest density since 2011, whereas the Cousine island population density increases.
+In addition, at Aldabra there was a significant negative temporal trend in fledging success observed.
+The Aride Island population showed a continuous negative trend in nest density since 2011, whereas the Cousine island population density increases.
 However, disparity in methods, duration and longevity of programmes prevented direct statistical comparisons between sites, though the regional outlook was beneficial for determining potential drivers of change at site level.
 Whilst great efforts to monitor biodiversity are being made across the Seychelles the data is not being fully utilised, at least not frequently enough, or at a high enough level to fulfil the true value of such data within a conservation management context.
 Recommendations are therefore made to improve the effectiveness of these conservation efforts by defining regional management values, developing a common protocol and collaborating between organisations and managers to ensure data collection leads to informing management of biodiversity.

 Keywords: Seychelles, Tropicbirds, Management, Ecology, Feeding, Breeding